 The Research

-Mark's adversarial testing research on AI self-preservation behaviour has been cited internationally and featured across Australian national media.
+Mark's adversarial AI safety research has been cited internationally and featured across Australian national media.
+His cybersecurity and AI governance insights inform boards and executives across critical infrastructure and enterprise.

 All research articles are published at cyberimpact.com.au/blog